awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-troubleshooting.md

 ## Provide feedback<a name="feedback"></a>

-You can provide feedback about AWS Chatbot directly from your Amazon Chime chat room, Slack channel, or from the AWS Chatbot console\.
-To leave feedback from your Amazon Chime chat room or Slack channel, type the following command and replace *comments* with your own information\.
+You can provide feedback about AWS Chatbot directly from your Amazon Chime chat room, chat channels, or from the AWS Chatbot console\.
+To leave feedback from your Amazon Chime chat room or chat channel, type the following command and replace *comments* with your own information\.

 ```
 @aws feedback comments